 You should also check the repair and maintenance requirements of your prospective HVAC system.
 Granted, you might be able to spot a good deal on a unit, but if it requires a significant amount of maintenance and has costly electrical repairs due to its parts, then you should consider looking for other options.

 Consult your HVAC professional about inspecting the unit and assessing its energy efficiency.
 You can take this opportunity to ask questions about the unit, such as how much it takes to repair broken parts, how frequently it needs to be maintained, and how much it costs to keep it running at optimal levels.
 These minute details make all the difference in the long run.
 Keep in mind that your heating and cooling system makes up a large portion of your monthly utility costs.
 This is why you’ll need to research a pre-installed HVAC unit so you know what to expect when you inherit it.

-Anthony’s Cooling and Heating is your leading provider of air conditioning, heating, and electrical installation and repair services.
+Anthony's Cooling-Heating-Electrical, Inc. is your leading provider of air conditioning, heating, and electrical installation and repair services.
 Our HVAC services save you time, grant you peace of mind, and give you the most value for your money.
 Give us a call at (941) 347-0779 or fill out our contact form to schedule an appointment.
 We serve the counties of Sarasota and Manatee.